xebia-france/todomvc-springboot/README.md

 ## Run on GCE

-gcloud container clusters create cluster-todo --zone=europe-west1-b kubectl create -f kubernetes/rethinkdb.yaml
+gcloud container clusters create cluster-todo --zone=europe-west1-b

+kubectl create -f kubernetes/rethinkdb.yaml

-When the rethinkdb replication-controller is ready : kubectl scale rc rethinkdb-rc --replicas=3
+When the rethinkdb replication-controller is ready:

+kubectl scale rc rethinkdb-rc --replicas=3

 Then:

 kubectl create -f kubernetes/app.yaml

-When the app is ready
+When the app is ready:

 kubectl scale rc todo-rc --replicas=3

 ## Run locally (if you don't want to use GCE)